 Biden to visit Wisconsin next week in first official trip

-WASHINGTON (AP) — President Joe Biden will visit Wisconsin next week for his first official trip as president beyond his home state of Delaware.
+WASHINGTON (AP) — President Joe Biden will visit Wisconsin next week for his first official trip as president, participating in a TV town hall from Milwaukee.

-Biden is set to visit Milwaukee next Tuesday, according to the White House, and will participate in a CNN town hall there.
+Biden will take questions at a socially-distanced, invitation-only event hosted by CNN Tuesday night, according to the network.

 While the Biden administration did not share further details of the trip, the president has been focused heavily on addressing the coronavirus pandemic and passing his COVID-19 relief bill since he was sworn in last month.